ArrizalBintangR/mY-landingpage/README.md

 ## ✨ Overview

-A silly looking website made 80% with AI, the theme is about crayon drawing book.
+A silly looking website made 60% with AI, the theme is about crayon drawing book.

 ## 🌟 Features

 - **Interactive Elements** - Engaging animations and hover effects
-- **SILLY** - lmao website
+- **SILLY** - lmao website from temu

 ## 🛠️ Built With